ibm-cloud-docs/direct-link/cloud-exchange-automation.md

 # Order an IBM Cloud Direct Link Exchange using automation (for Equinix users)

 This page tells you how to order the IBM Cloud Direct Link Exchange service.
-If the IBM Cloud Direct Link order is for the Equinix Cloud Exchange, the service provisioning is fully automated.

-Using IBM Cloud Direct Link Exchange automation, you can place an order for an IBM Cloud Direct Link connection (Equinix) without opening an IBM support ticket.
+If the IBM Cloud Direct Link order is for the Equinix Cloud Exchange, the service provisioning is fully automated, which means that you can place an order for an IBM Cloud Direct Link connection (Equinix) without opening an IBM support ticket.

 **(Note: Automation capabilities currently are limited to the Equinix Cloud Exchange.
-In subsequent releases, automation will be enabled for other cloud exchange providers.)**
+In subsequent releases, automation will be enabled for other providers.)**

+## Prerequisites

 The automation for IBM Cloud Direct Link Exchange is supported only for accounts that do not use custom private addressing (CPA).
 If the IBM Cloud Direct Link connectivity is needed for a CPA account, please open an IBM support ticket.

 To use the automation capability, your private VLANs must be associated with a VRF in the IBM Cloud private network.
 If this requirement is not met, an IBM support ticket will be generated when you place the order through the portal.

+## How to order

 To provision an IBM Cloud Direct Link Exchange connection automatically, complete the following steps: